codedread/bitjs/README.md

 ### bitjs.archive

-This package includes objects for decompressing and compressing binary data in popular archive formats (zip, rar, tar).
+This package includes objects for decompressing and compressing binary data in popular archive formats (zip, rar, tar, gzip).
 Here is a simple example of unrar:

 #### Decompressing